phluid61/internet-drafts/file-scheme/draft.md

 For example, consider the POSIX `open()`, `read()`, and `close()` methods {{POSIX}} for reading a file's contents into memory.

+Some APIs allow file system methods to be invoked directly on file URIs, while others provide mappings to other similar methods, such as GET and PUT from the Hyptertext Transfer Protocol (HTTP) {{RFC7231}}.

 The local file system API can only be used if the file URI has a blank (or absent) authority and the path, when transformed to the local